Exclusive expert tips, customer stories and more.

 Thanks to the Panomera® effect, large areas or even long distances (e.g. at the perimeter) can be captured with considerably fewer cameras than with the use of traditional Single-Sensor-Cameras.

 In addition, the minimum resolution density can be precisely defined already in the planning phase.
 This is the only way to ensure uniform minimum image quality and so ensure consistent data quality for court usability and analytics.

 The smaller number of cameras also significantly reduces infrastructure requirements (masts, cables, power, etc.) as well as labour for installation, operations, maintenance and service.

 Unlike PTZ cameras, which can only ever be operated by one person at a time, with Panomera® any number of operators can traverse the entire scene without regard for each other.
 So even though all operators are connected to the same camera, each of them can select a preferred view of interest and zoom or pan within the view at will.

-In contrast to PTZ cameras, with which only one operator can control the camera, with Panomera®, an unlimited number of operators can navigate across the entire scene independently of each other.
+In contrast to Single-Sensor-Cameras, with which only one operator can control the camera, with Panomera®, an unlimited number of operators can navigate across the entire scene independently of each other.

 See the difference: Multifocal sensor technology Panomera® vs. conventional camera technologies